jeff-adkisson/swe-3313-spring-2025/project/README.md

 As always, your work will be written in Markdown and posted to your team project in your shared GitHub repo.
 Your work must be well-organized, linked off your main README.md file, professionally produced, accurate, and exhibit excellent grammar and spelling.

-### Writing Center Bonus

-Do not forget that you can get up to two extra points on your final grade visiting the Writing Center (1 visit = 1 point, 2 visits = 2 points).

 ### Instructions and Grading Rubric

 [Technical Design Instructions and Grading Rubric](details-technical-design.md)